EventBus Event Types and Payload Schemas¶

 These events are added as OTel span events on the innermost open span (action > state > loop):

-evaluate, route, retry_exhausted, handoff_detected, handoff_spawned, action_output
+evaluate, route, retry_exhausted, cycle_detected, stall_detected, handoff_detected, handoff_spawned, action_output

 All fields except "event" are included as span event attributes (string-coerced).